Information on this page

 TITLE IX ASSESSMENT TEAM

-The Title IX assessment team consists of the Title IX coordinator and one or more Deputy Title IX coordinators, identified by the Title IX coordinator for assistance according to their primary role in the university system.
+The Title IX assessment team consists of the Title IX Coordinator and one or more Deputy Title IX Coordinators, identified by the Title IX Coordinator for assistance according to their primary role in the university system.
 The assessment team will include the Director of Human Resources when an employee is involved in a report.
-The Title IX assessment team conducts the staff review to determine disciplinary outcomes for the responding party(s) in an informal RVSM policy or Title IX issue resolution process and refers cases on to a formal process if there is any question of a hostile environment.
+The Title IX assessment team determines disciplinary outcomes, if any, for the responding party(s) in an informal RVSM policy or Title IX issue resolution process, or refers cases to a formal process if there is any question of a hostile environment.
 See Appendix A, Section A.3.2.2. for more information.

 TITLE IX COORDINATOR

 The Title IX Coordinator is responsible for overseeing and resolving all reports of sex discrimination covered by the Relationship Violence and Sexual Misconduct Policy, including possible Title IX reports, and identifying and addressing any patterns or systemic concerns that arise during the review of such reports.
 The coordinator’s responsibilities include oversight of a prompt, fair, equitable investigation and resolution process for reports of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy.
 The Title IX Coordinator also evaluates trends on campus by using information reported to them and makes recommendations for campus-wide training and education programs and other remedial actions designed to eliminate relationship violence and sexual misconduct, prevent its recurrence, and address its effects.